Executive

 I grew up throughout Manitoba as the son of a Mountie, which meant that our home base changed every three years when he was transferred to a different detachment.
 I attribute this as being the catalyst for embarking on the “gypsy” lifestyle I have lived for many years.
 I am however pleased that this lifestyle has come to an end with my final posting now being the CAO role in Maple Creek.

 In 2012, while working in Fort Macleod Alberta, I also graduated from the University of Alberta’s National Advanced Certificate in Local Authority Administration Program.
-I did spend four years serving on the Board of the Saskatchewan Economic Development Alliance and I am thankful to have spent 1 ½ years serving as the UMAAS Division 5 Director.
+I did spend four years serving on the Board of the Saskatchewan Economic Development Alliance and I am thankful to have spent 1 ½ years serving as the UMAAS Division 5 Director and a further year as the UMAAS Vice-President.

 My wife, Carmen, and I are empty nesters with family scattered throughout Saskatchewan and the western provinces.
 We have previously owned a small business in Nipawin called Nipawin Art On Main, and we are thrilled to call Saskatchewan “home”.

-I very much look forward to working closely with the UMAAS Board of Directors and staff and continuing to serve the membership in the role of Vice-President.
+I very much look forward to working closely with the UMAAS Board of Directors and staff and continuing to serve the membership in the role of President.

 Division 1 Director: Stephen Schury